 SWEEP AND REPLACE CHECKING

-Maintenance assistants, techs or interns can be taught to remove and replace the traps in their area to reduce the workload of the one(s) who actually look at the captures and identify the insects.
-Accuracy of placement against the wall and correct labeling of the traps must be stressed.
+This workflow can be delegated to multiple staff by separating the work of pest identification from trap collection.
+For example, maintenance assistants, techs or interns can be trained to remove and replace the traps in their work area.
+In this scenario, the accuracy of placement against the wall and correct labeling of the traps must be stressed.
 Once all traps are collected, the IPM Coordinator or Representative can then move the traps to a microscope for identification and recording.
-[ADD PHOTO]

 IN SITU CHECKING

-In this strategy it is critical that the pests can be accurately identified while in the collections.
-This requires fully opening traps and looking in good light, and may require use of flashlight.
-Some captures may be identified easily with the naked eye or a loupe, others take more practice or require serious identification with a dissecting microscope and supporting resources.
+In this strategy it is critical that the pests can be accurately identified in-situ.
+This requires fully opening traps and looking in good light, and may require use of a flashlight.
+Some captures may be identified easily with the naked eye or a loupe, others take more practice or require serious identification with a microscope and supporting resources.
 This might be done by the person checking the traps or handed off to a different colleague with more expertise.
+In this case, the trap will be removed from its location and replaced with a new trap.
+If you are unable to identify a pest on one of your traps, you can always photograph it and send in to the Museum Pests listserv.

 Ultimately all trap data needs to be recorded in the manner consistent with the data collection needs of the institution.